Commissary adjusts shopping limits, other changes during COVID-19 pandemic

 |0

-This work, Commissary adjusts shopping limits, other changes during COVID-19 pandemic, by David Agan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Commissary adjusts shopping limits, other changes during COVID-19 pandemic, by Jim Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT